Association for Child and Adolescent Mental Health: History

 The association was conceived in 1954 at the International Congress of Child Psychiatry and Allied Disciplines, inspired by Emanuel Miller's desire to create a multidisciplinary network in Britain.
 It was officially established in 1956 as the Association for Child Psychology and Psychiatry.
 The Journal of Child Psychology and Psychiatry was first published in 1960.

 The Emanuel Miller Memorial Lectures, commemorating the British child psychiatrist Emanuel Miller (1892–1970), were started by the Association in 1972.

-Austrian-British child psychologist Mia Kellmer Pringle served as chair and was named an honorary life member of the organization.
-Sir Roy Meadow, former Professor of Paediatrics and Child Health, University of Leeds was Chairman from 1983-84.
+Austrian British child psychologist Mia Kellmer Pringle served as chair and was named an honorary life member of the organization.
+Sir Roy Meadow, former Professor of Pediatrics and Child Health, University of Leeds was Chairman from 1983-84.

 In 2005, the organization changed its name to the Association for Child and Adolescent Mental Health to better reflect its interdisciplinary nature.

+In 2026, ACAMH still supports professionals who work with children's mental health.
+They organize conferences, training events, and masterclasses on topic in child and adolescent mental health.
+It also provides (CPD) resources which is Continuing Professional Development.

 Notable members have included Jack Tizard who was an adviser on learning disability to the Association.